 Repeat the exercise 12 to 15 times, or until the last one or two repetitions feels almost too hard to perform.
 This varies based on strength, the amount of weight you're using and your comfort with the exercise.
 If you find yourself performing 15 repetitions without difficulty, increase the weight of the dumbbells you are using.

 Rest one to two minutes, then choose a slightly heavier dumbbell and perform another set of 10 to 15 repetitions.
-According to certified strength and conditioning specialist Lance Williams, when choosing a heavier dumbbell, choose a weight between five to 10 percent heavier than the weight you just lifted, or choose the next available weight increment.
+According to certified strength and conditioning specialist Lance Williams, when choosing a heavier dumbbell, choose a weight between 5 to 10 percent heavier than the weight you just lifted, or choose the next available weight increment.